“The only Indian Cricketer to book a place in the ICC Women’s Team of the Year, 2016”

 Achievements and Awards

-- The only Indian player to be named in the ICC Women’s Team of the Year 2016.
+The only Indian Cricketer to be a part of ICC Women’s Team of the Year, 2016.

 Fastest T20 fiftry by an Indian Women Cricketer.
 (2018 Women’s Tri-Series, India)

 Explore Social Profiles, and view Smriti Mandhana Images and family photos:-